A much-extended village standing on high ground north-east of Hampstead Heath

 Highgate took root around a village green peppered with ponds and elm trees, at the top of a 426-foot hill on the edge of the Bishop of London’s estate.
 It was the bishop who erected a tollgate here sometime before 1354, when Highgate’s name was first recorded.
 Later in the same century Dick Whittington is said to have sat upon a milestone on Highgate Hill on his way back to the family home in Gloucestershire.
 Inspired by the distant sound of Bow Bells, he turned again to find fame and fortune in London.
 A replica stone marks the alleged spot, surmounted by a 1964 statue of Whittington’s cat.

-The neo-Georgian mansion Witanhurst, on West Hill, is said to be the largest private house in London.
-It was built in 1913 for a soap magnate.
-Highgate’s most important 20th-century buildings are Highpoint One and Two, designed in the 1930s by Berthold Lubetkin for Sigmund Gestetner, the copier king.
-Gestetner initiated the modernist project to provide housing for some of his Tottenham Hale workers but, perhaps understandably, changed his mind and sold them privately.
+Highgate’s most important 20th-century buildings are Highpoint One and Two (located at the centre of the map below), designed in the 1930s by Berthold Lubetkin for Sigmund Gestetner, the copier king.
+Gestetner initially intended the modernist project to provide housing for some of his Tottenham Hale workers but he changed his mind and sold them privately.
 Lubetkin himself took a penthouse apartment in Highpoint Two.